Near Gettysburg in Adams County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1910 by Gettysburg National Military Park Commission.

-Topics.
+Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
+In addition, it is included in the Gettysburg National Military Park Commission series list.

 Location.
 39° 49.68′ N, 77° 14.683′ W. Marker is near Gettysburg, Pennsylvania, in Adams County.
-Marker is on West Confederate Avenue, on the right when traveling south.
+It is on West Confederate Avenue, on the right when traveling south.
 Located on the Schultz Woods section of Seminary Ridge on Confederate Avenue in Gettysburg National Military Park.
 Touch for map.
 Marker is in this post office area: Gettysburg PA 17325, United States of America.
 Touch for directions.

-Hurt's Battery - McIntosh's Battalion (within shouting distance of this marker); a different marker also named Rice's Battery - McIntosh's Battalion (within shouting distance of this marker); Army of Northern Virginia (within shouting distance of this marker); Wallace's Battery - McIntosh's Battalion (within shouting distance of this marker); a different marker also named Army of Northern Virginia (within shouting distance of this marker); a different marker also named Army of Northern Virginia (within shouting distance of this marker); a different marker also named Army of Northern Virginia (within shouting distance of this marker).
-Touch for a list and map of all markers in Gettysburg.
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker: Rice's Battery - McIntosh's Battalion (within shouting distance of this marker); Hurt's Battery - McIntosh's Battalion (within shouting distance of this marker); a different marker also named Rice's Battery - McIntosh's Battalion (within shouting distance of this marker); Army of Northern Virginia (within shouting distance of this marker); Wallace's Battery - McIntosh's Battalion (within shouting distance of this marker); a different marker also named Army of Northern Virginia (within shouting distance of this marker); a different marker also named Army of Northern Virginia (within shouting distance of this marker); a different marker also named

-Photographed By Craig Swain, August 16, 2008
+Photographed by Craig Swain, August 16, 2008

 3. Red Patch